How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 One of the most frequently asked questions in a job interview is, “Why did you leave your last job?”

-It’s an important question because it reveals a lot about a potential hire – and fully preparing for it is crucial since you can guarantee it will be asked.
+It’s an important question because it reveals a lot about a potential hire - and thoroughly preparing for it is crucial since you can guarantee it will be asked.

 Questions Answered: